-Conservation efforts for the blue whale began in 1966 with the passage of the whaling ban on this species.
-Attempts to conserve, restore, and study these gigantic marine mammals continue to the current day.
-Both nonprofit organizations and various governments of the world are involved in efforts to foster the recovery of these huge but vulnerable creatures.
+Conservation efforts to protect blue whales began in 1966 with the passage of the ban on commercial whaling.
+Attempts to conserve, restore, and study these gigantic marine mammals are ongoing.
+Both non-profit organizations and various governments are involved in efforts to foster their recovery.

 The Hebridean Whale & Dolphin Trust

 The Hebridean Whale & Dolphin Trust monitors marine mammals and their habitats off the coast of Scotland.
-They work to protect various species through outreach and educational programs.
+They protect various species through outreach and educational programs.